kubernetes-sigs/external-dns/README.md

 In this release, ExternalDNS is limited to—and takes full ownership of—a single managed zone.
 In other words, if you have any existing records in that zone, they will be removed.
 We encourage you to try out ExternalDNS in its own zone first to see if that model works for you.
 However, ExternalDNS runs in dryRun mode by default, and won't make any changes to your infrastructure.
 So as long as you don't change that flag, you're safe.

 ### Technical Requirements
-Make sure you meet the following prerequisites:
+Make sure you have the following prerequisites:
-* You have a local Go 1.7+ development environment.
+* A local Go 1.7+ development environment.
-* You have access to a Google project with the DNS API enabled.
+* Access to a Google project with the DNS API enabled.
-* You have access to a Kubernetes cluster that supports exposing Services, e.g. GKE.
+* Access to a Kubernetes cluster that supports exposing Services, e.g. GKE.
-* You have a properly setup, **unused** and **empty** hosted zone in Google CloudDNS.
+* A properly set up, **unused**, and **empty** hosted zone in Google CloudDNS.

 ### Setup Steps